rbrahul/gofp/README.md

 ## A simple Utility library for Go

-Go does not provide a many essential built in functions when it comes to data structure such as **slice** and **map**.
+Go does not provide many essential built in functions when it comes to the data structure such as **slice** and **map**.
 This library provides a list of most frequently needed utility functions which are inspired by lodash(a Javascript Utility library).

 ## Main features of gofp